 You check in at the Polynesian lobby where you receive your leis.
 The girls and I received one for our head and our necks and the girls found them itchy so I was wearing like 6 leis which was comical.
 The Mr just got one for his neck.

 And don’t judge our looks here, we left the house at 9am that morning and also didn’t have a change of clothes because our bags disappeared until almost midnight… even though we got in at 4pm.

 When you are ready, you head out towards the beach which would make a much better location for this show, but that’s another story… And you wait until they call you in for seating.
-The best part about this, is that the show starts at 8:15 but the Magic Kingdom fireworks start at 8 so you get to watch a few from the beach and they are just as magical from this far away.
+The best part about this, is that the show starts at 8:15 but the Magic Kingdom fireworks start at 8 so you get to watch a few minutes from the beach and they are just as magical from this far away as they are in person.
 Due to the questionable weather, I wasn’t able to grab a good pic of these, but I swear they are beautiful from here too.

 *Also, I’m pretty sure they turn the music on at the beach of the Polynesian so you can watch them from there with tunes if you have time!

-The show features an all you can eat, served to your table feast which includes pulled pork, chicken, and Polynesian ribs which are all very tasty.
+The show and disney dining features an all you can eat, served to your table feast which includes pulled pork, chicken, and Polynesian ribs which are all very tasty.
 Along with that, you enjoy a light salad, rice, pineapple, watermelon, and more!